Corfu, Greece Port Guide

 Getting Around

-Cruise passengers can easily reach Corfu Town from the cruise pier, which is just a short walk away.
-Taxis and local buses are also readily available for those wishing to explore further afield.
+The cruise pier is conveniently located just a short walk from Corfu Town, making it easy for passengers to explore on foot.
+Taxis and local buses are also readily available for those wishing to venture further afield.

 Top Things to Do

-- Visit the UNESCO-listed Old Town, with its narrow alleys and historic buildings.
+- Explore the UNESCO-listed Old Town, with its Venetian architecture and narrow cobblestone streets.

-- Explore the impressive Achilleion Palace, once the summer retreat of Empress Elisabeth of Austria.
+- Visit the impressive Achilleion Palace, once the summer retreat of Empress Elisabeth of Austria.

-- Relax at the beautiful beaches of Paleokastritsa, known for their crystal-clear waters.
+- Relax on the picturesque beaches of Paleokastritsa, known for their crystal-clear waters.

 - Discover the ancient ruins of the Temple of Artemis at Kassiopi.

-- Enjoy a stroll along the Liston Promenade, lined with cafes and shops.
+- Enjoy a leisurely stroll along the Liston Promenade, lined with cafes and shops.

 Typical Weather

 Corfu enjoys a Mediterranean climate, characterized by hot, dry summers and mild, wet winters.
-The best time to visit is from late spring to early autumn (May to September) when the weather is warm and sunny, while winter months can be quite rainy and cool.
+The best time to visit is during the spring and early autumn months when temperatures are pleasant and the island is less crowded.
+Summer can be quite hot, so be prepared for warm weather during peak season.

 What to Pack